nikoo-dev/todolist-app/solution-requirements.md

 </ItemGroup>
 ```

-* If you use the Visual Studio, we recommend you install the [SonarLint for Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=SonarSource.SonarLintforVisualStudio2022) extension.
+* If you use the Visual Studio, we recommend you install the [SonarQube for Visual Studio](https://marketplace.visualstudio.com/items?itemName=SonarSource.SonarLintforVisualStudio2022) extension.
 The SonarLint extension detects all Sonar issues, and this would reduce the number of issues in the Quality phase when submitting the task in the AutoCode.

 ### Git